atw1020/sente/docs/GTP/simple AI.rst

 move.
 The ``sente.game`` object has a handy method that generates a list of all legal moves.
-We can obtain the current game object the GTP Engine uses and then use the ``random.choice`` function to choose a random move
+We can obtain the current game object the GTP Engine uses and then use the ``random.choice`` function to choose a random move.

 .. code-block:: python
     :linenos:
-    :emphasize-lines: 7, 22-30
+    :emphasize-lines: 7, 23-31

     """